wolf99/ReallyTinyCUnitTester/README.md

 ﻿# ReallyTinyCUnitTester
 A minimal unit tester for C.

-Currently output is to the windows standard output console only (using stdio.h).
+Currently output is to the MS Windows standard output console only (using stdio.h).

 ##Example usage
 A test suite is created by coding the tests and a test runner relating to a particular module.

-In file test_my_foo.c:
+In file *test_my_foo.c*:

 ```C
   #include<tester.h>  /* Include the tester. */